WiredCatsRobotics2415/WiredCats2016/README.md

-# Mule-Drivetrain-2016
+# WiredCats2016
-This is the code for the mule drivetrain initially off of the t-shirt cannon code
+"Just do what must be done.
+This may not be happiness, but it is greatness."